An Old Friendship – A New Collaboration

-Dr. Tracy Elhers, a cultural anthropologist who during the 1970’s conducted research on gender in San Pedro Sacatepéquez for her PhD, began the work of WWT.
-In 2007, her long-time friend and colleague, Dr. Marco Antonio Orozco asked for her help.
-At the time Orozco was the city’s mayor, and he asked Ehlers for assistance in helping San Pedro’s Office for Women provide training and technical assistance for the women’s groups which were being formed in both the city and its surrounding rural villages.
+During the 1970’s and 80’s, Dr. Tracy Ehlers, a cultural anthropologist, conducted research on gender and development in San Pedro Sacatepéquez, San Marcos, Guatemala.
+Little did she suspect that she was also planting seeds for the founding of Women Work Together some decades later.
+In 2007, she reconnected with her long-time friend and soon-to-be colleague, Dr. Marco Antonio Orozco Arriola, who was then in his second term as San Pedro’s mayor.
+Dr. Orozco asked Ehlers for assistance in preparing their newly formed Office for Women to provide training and technical assistance for women’s groups which were being formed in the city center and its surrounding rural villages.

-“¡Manda Tu Hija a la Escuela!”
-(Send Your Daughter to School!) quickly became a prominent program slogan, and the work expanded to include middle-school girls, their mothers and teachers.
-In 2009, Ehlers and co-founder Diane Dvorin established Women Work Together as an all volunteer 501(c)3 organization.
+The work with women turned toward supporting their daughters to stay in school. ¡Manda Tu Hija a la Escuela!
+(Send Your Daughter to School!) became a prominent program slogan as the work expanded to include not just the girls, but also their mothers, fathers, teachers and community leaders.
+In 2009, Ehlers and co-founder, Diane Dvorin, established Women Work Together as an all volunteer 501(c)3 (non-profit) organization.

-In early 2012, several prominent community leaders and key staff from the Women’s Office established the Asociación del Desarrollo Integral: Mujeres Trabajan Unidas (ADIMTU), an independent, grassroots organization who’s purpose was to deepen and expand the work with girls and their families.
-Later that year ADIMTU was legally recognized as a Guatemalan civil organization with its own Board of Directors.
-WTT’s Board of Directors committed to raising the funds required to support this new in-country organization.
+In January 2012, a group of influential San Pedro community leaders and key staff from the Women’s Office established the Asociación del Desarrollo Integral: Mujeres Trabajan Unidas (ADIMTU), an independent, grassroots nonprofit whose purpose is to deepen and expand the work underway with girls and their families.
+Later that same year, ADIMTU was legally recognized as a Guatemalan civil organization with its own Board of Directors.
+WTT’s Board of Directors committed to raising the funds required to underwrite this new in-country organization.

 Passing the Baton